Debit Card Chargebacks

 bank card chargeback

 Once you receive documentation for a chargeback from the bank, you generally have two options: accepting or contesting it.
 Accepting it means you lose the merchandise or service cost, and you are also liable for other associated charges for materials and processes such as shipping, interchange, and stocking.
-If you conclude that you have done nothing wrong on your end, it is worth fighting the chargeback claim filed to clear your name.
+If you conclude that you have done nothing wrong, the chargeback claim filed to clear your name is worth fighting.

 However, note that regardless of the outcome, you, as the merchant, are still responsible for paying the chargeback fees charged by the acquiring bank.